About the Office of Child Support Enforcement (OCSE)

 OCSE does not provide services directly to families.
 Instead, we help child support agencies in the states and tribes develop, manage and operate their programs effectively and according to federal law.

-Families receive services directly from their state, tribal or local child support agency.
+Families receive services directly from their local child support office.
 Either parent may apply for services.
 Grandparents or other custodians may also apply.
 The agencies locate noncustodial parents, establish paternity, establish and enforce support orders, modify orders when appropriate, and collect and pay out child support payments.
 Each state and tribe operating a child support program has different laws and operates its program a little differently.
 While child support programs vary from state to state and tribe to tribe, services are available to all who need them, regardless of income, residency, nationality, or gender.

 Our vision is that children can count on their parents for the support and love that they need to be healthy and successful.
 To realize this vision, we need effective child support enforcement tools coupled with family-centered customer service.